 I promised myself to only purchase vintage, second hand or sustainably made clothing, I started to recycle more than ever and even made compost in the heart of Paris.
 I decided to only work with companies that do good and support a healthy planet and lifestyle.

-Is your love for nature something that you've always had or did it develope over time?
+Is your love for nature something that you've always had or did it develop over time?

-Growing up in the countryside, I didn't realize that I had a passion for nature until I moved away from it.
-Moving away had me searching for my daily practice that would ground me and calm me like nature does, that would help me to look deeper into myself and realize the big picture where we all stand together.
+Growing up in the countryside, I didn't realise that I had such a passion for nature until I moved away from it.
+Moving away had me searching for my daily practice that would ground me and calm me like nature does, that would help me to look deeper into myself and realise the big picture where we all stand together.

 With this mindset, I start my day by allowing myself time for meditation before I open my emails.
 I really hope I will never stop expanding, never stop looking deeper into myself for things I can better.
 I dream of serving tea for others as a way of meditating more frequently to creating time and space to calm down in this very fast world.

 I hope to find more possibilities and channels to write about things that really matter.
 Even if my writing resonates only with one person, or solely sparks a thought in one person, it’s a reason for celebration to me!